Celebrate the holidays by giving back to some of Minnesota’s roots.

 For many people of Norwegian descent, that means making lefse.
 In the Norwegian-American community, lefse is not only a comfort food, but a staple.
 “It’s quite literally a mix of Minnesota and Norwegian cuisine,” Bjelland says.
 The way lefse is made and how it’s consumed differs from family to family.
 “We like to use this as a side or a dessert.
 Sometimes we put sugar or cinnamon on them to make them sweet,” Bjelland says.
 He notes that, in Norway, it is also common to wrap lefse around a hot dog to make a savory delight.

 Lutefisk, a fish preserved in lye, is another classic and is served throughout Norwegian churches around the holidays—though it’s certainly not everyone’s cup of tea.
-Roasted turkey with lingonberry sauce is likely more of a crowd-pleaser and today is served more often
+Roasted turkey with lingonberry sauce is likely more of a crowd-pleaser and today is served more often in Norwegian-American households.

 “In Norway, we do not eat turkey often.
 So, this dish is the perfect mix of Norway and America,” Bjelland says.
 “We eat with a fork and a knife, and it is custom to pick up the meat with the fork and scoop with the knife.
 We scoop the sauce, potatoes and gravy onto the meat and have it as a full bite.
 Scandinavia really focuses on having a full, loaded bite.
 Nordic food gets the reputation that it’s bland, but if you think it’s bland, you’re just not eating it right.”